Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 Generating Boot Image for Standalone Application
 ================================================

-The Vitis software platform does not support automatic boot image creation for Versal ACAP architecture.
-To generate a bootable image, use Bootgen, which is a command line utility and a part of the Vitis software platform package.
+The Vitis software platform supports boot image creation wizard for Versal ACAP.
+To generate a boot image PDI or ``Boot.bin``, you can either use Bootgen command line options or use the wizard in Vitis.
+This tutorial shows how to create Boot image using Bootgen, which is released as a part of the Vitis software platform package.
 The primary function of Bootgen is to integrate the various partitions of the bootable image.
-Bootgen uses a Bootgen Image Format (BIF) file as an input and generates a single file image in binary BIN or PDI format.
-It outputs a single file image which can be loaded into non-volatile memory (NVM) (QSPI or SD card).
+Bootgen uses a BIF file (Bootgen Image Format) as an input and generates a single file image in binary BIN or PDI format.
+It outputs a single file image which can be loaded into non-volatile memory (QSPI or SD card).
 Use the following steps to generate a PDI/BIN file:

 1. Open the XSCT Console view in the Vitis IDE, if not already open, by clicking on **Window → Show View**.
 Type `xsct console` within the search bar of the Show View wizard.
 Click **Open** to open the console.